People can experience different types of mental health problems. These problems can affect your thinking, mood, and behavior.

 People with anxiety disorders respond to certain objects or situations with fear and dread.
 Anxiety disorders can include obsessive-compulsive disorder, panic disorders, phobias, and Post-Traumatic Stress Disorder (PTSD).

 Behavioral disorders involve a pattern of disruptive behaviors in children that last for at least 6 months and cause problems in school, at home and in social situations.
-An example of a behavioral disorder is Attention Deficit Hyperactivity Disorder (ADHD).
+Examples of behavioral disorders include Attention Deficit Hyperactive Disorder (ADHD), Conduct Disorder, and Oppositional-Defiant Disorder (ODD).

 Mood disorders involve persistent feelings of sadness or periods of feeling overly happy, or fluctuating between extreme happiness and extreme sadness.
 Mood disorders can include depression, bipolar disorder, Seasonal Affective Disorder (SAD), and self-harm.